 Chatfield Corners uses ditch water to irrigate.
 Cleaning your irrigation intake screen on a regular basis will optimize your water pressure.
 You may never have cleaned your screen before but because of the warm temperatures and low water, there were a number of issues last season which was all related to dirty or plugged up screens.
 We recommend cleaning the screen no less than weekly during the irrigation season.
 Please see the attached instructions

 Esquinas de Chatfield usos zanja de agua para regar.
 Limpiar la pantalla de entrada de riego regularmente optimizará la presión del agua.
 No puede nunca haber limpiado la pantalla antes, pero debido a las temperaturas cálidas y agua bajo de que una serie problemas la temporada pasada que estaban todas relacionadas con sucio u obstruido por pantallas.
 Recomendamos limpiar la pantalla de no menos de cada semana durante la temporada de riego.
 Consulte instrucciones adjuntas

 Raw Water Irrigation

-The raw water irrigation system is turned on for the season.
-Irrigation water is scheduled to be turned off on October 2, 2020.
+The raw water irrigation system has been turned on for the summer irrigation season.

 NOTICE IS FURTHER GIVEN that any interested party may appear at said time and place for the purpose of providing input, comments or objections to the Board regarding this matter.
 Information regarding the possible rate increase may be obtained from the District’s accounting company, Marchetti & Weaver, LLC, 28 Second Street, Suite 213, Edwards, Colorado.